For Cooking Dal:

 Butter and cream are not as good for your waistline but consuming them in moderate proportions gives your body essential fats necessary for the functioning of many organs, such as the heart, brain, liver, and skin.

 The smell of dal makhani will make one daydream about it!
 And all you can think of right now is to have some for yourself in the office?
-Just pack it up in anairtight lunch box and serve it up hot and aromatic to satisfy your appetite.
+Just pack it up in the lunch box or insulated lunch boxes and serve it up hot and aromatic to satisfy your appetite.

 This recipe takes less than an hour to make and serves about 4 people.